karthikiyengar/portfolio/content/fp-patterns.md

 ## Using Traverse and Sequence to Ensure Data Sanity

-We’ve seen how to use Maybe and friends to ensure that we’re always working with the types we expect.
-But what happens when we’re working with a type that contains other values, like an Array or a List for example?
-Let’s look at a simple function that gives us the total length of all strings contained within an Array.
+We’ve seen how to use `Maybe` and friends to ensure that we’re always working with the types we expect.
+But what happens when we’re working with a type that contains other values, like an `Array` or a `List` for example?
+Let’s look at a simple function that gives us the total length of all strings contained within an array.

 ```javascript
 import { compose, safe, isArray, reduce, map } from "crocks";